Dog Bite Injury Lawyer Helping Residents in New York City

-Every year millions of Americans, half of them children, are victims of dog bites and, in too many cases, suffer serious injuries.
+Every year millions of Americans, half of them children, are victims of dog bites and, in too many cases, suffer a serious dog bite injury.
 In spite of that fact, most people find dogs appealing and dogs remain a favorite pet, even in the heart of New York City.
 The vast majority of dogs are non-aggressive and affectionate, but if you have had the unfortunate experience of being bitten by a dog in New York City or the surrounding areas, Scaffidi & Associates has a tough team of personal injury attorneys ready to litigate on your behalf

 Dog Bites Laws in New York

 The dog bite laws in New York are complicated since the state uses both strict liability and the “one-bite” rule.
 On the one hand, the owner or custodian of a dangerous dog can be held strictly liable for the medical costs of personal injuries caused by the dog.
 A dangerous dog is legally defined as one that attacks and injures or kills a person or domestic animal without justification, or that displays other behavior that a reasonable person would believe poses a serious risk of severe injury or death.

 In addition, an owner can also be found negligent for an injury caused by a dog that is not deemed to be dangerous.
 In this situation, it is necessary to show that the owner was aware of the dog’s propensity for violence.
 In short, an owner who knew, or should have known, that the dog had an aggressive disposition or vicious propensities can be held liable.